Skip to content

 1. Favorite winter smell: pine, cinnamon, woodsmoke, wet wool, or none of those?

 2. What is one tradition you keep in December, religious or not?
-LearnClash pulse: 92% completion.
-The “religious or not” tag is doing all the work.
+Among the highest-completion prompts we tracked.
+Strip off “religious or not” and watch half the answers disappear; those three words carry the whole thing.

 3. Hot drink of choice on a cold day: coffee, tea, cocoa, or something stranger?